Skip to content

 That’s a stout set of features for the price.
 And when you consider its durable build quality and above-average read-out speed, the case for the PRO ZR being the best value of the year gets even stronger.

-Optics are good but not great when compared to something like a Bushnell or the Nikon COOLSHOT PROII Stabilized.
+Optics are good but not great when compared to something like a Bushnell or a Nikon.
 But if you were never spoiled by those displays, you’d probably be completely satisfied with the PRO ZR.

 Read our in-depth review of the Shot Scope PRO ZR.